gatsbyjs/gatsby/docs/blog/2017-10-01-migrating-my-blog-from-hexo-to-gatsby/index.md

 Hexo which worked well enough for my use case.

 In order to extend this particular part of Gatsby you need to create a `gatsby-node.js` file.
-This file let's you work with all of Gatsby's plugin hooks that are run in node.
+This file lets you work with all of Gatsby's plugin hooks that are run in node.
 The GraphQL server is run in node, so this is where we add custom fields.
 Example: